StarRocks/starrocks/docs/en/unloading/unload_using_insert_into_files.md

 ### Unload to MinIO

-The parameters used for MinIO is different from those used for AWS S3.
+The parameters used for MinIO are different from those used for AWS S3.

 Example: